 We divide up time so that we can more easily gauge chronology and keep track of events.

-This meeting will take place during a moment in time 3 hours from now.
+This meeting will take place during a moment in time three hours from now.

-That ski trip in Colorado took place during a moment in time 2 years ago.
+That ski trip in Colorado took place during a moment in time two years ago.